OWASP/samm/v1.1/SAMM-HOWTO-1.1-MARKDOWN-en_US.txt

 Based on the scores assigned to each Security Practice, an organization can create a scorecard to capture those values.
 Functionally, a scorecard can be the simple set of 12 scores for a particular time.
 However, selecting a time interval over which to generate a scorecard facilitates understanding of overall changes in the assurance program during the time frame.
 Using interval scorecards is encouraged for several situations:
-✦Gap analysis Capturing scores from detailed assessments versus expected performance levels ✦Demonstrating improvement Capturing scores from before and after an iteration of assurance program build-out ✦Ongoing measurement Capturing scores over consistent time frames for an assurance program that is already in place
+✦Gap analysis: Capturing scores from detailed assessments versus expected performance levels ✦Demonstrating improvement: Capturing scores from before and after an iteration of assurance program build-out ✦Ongoing measurement: Capturing scores over consistent time frames for an assurance program that is already in place

-The figure on the right shows an example scorecard for how an organization’s assurance program changed over the course of one year.
+The figure below shows an example scorecard for how an organization’s assurance program changed over the course of one year.
 If that organization had also saved the data about where they were planning on being at the end of the year, that would be another interesting data set to plot since it would help show the extent to which the plans had to change over the year.

 #Building Assurance Programs
 One of the main uses of SAMM is to help organizations build software security assurance programs.
 That process is straightforward, and generally begins with an assessment if the organization is already performing some security assurance activities.